-Gloucester recover from 21-0 down to beat Wasps
+Gloucester fight back from 21-0 down to beat Wasps

 The visitors had two players in the sin-bin as Gloucester scored a penalty try to go 22-21 up, with Freddie Clarke going over for a bonus-point touchdown.

-Charlie Atkinson, Brad Shields and Burger Ogendall had scored for Wasps.
+Charlie Atkinson, Brad Shields and Burger Odendaal had scored for Wasps.

 There was a minute's silence before kick-off in memory of Queen Elizabeth II, who died on Thursday, while black armbands were worn by both sides.